 Apply for Financial Aid

-Next, file the 2011-2012 Free Application for Federal Student Aid (FAFSA).
-You’ll need your Department of Education PIN as well as your Social Security number and driver's license number; W-2 forms or any other records of earned income; federal income tax return for the previous year; records of other untaxed income (welfare, Social Security, veteran's benefits, AFDC, TANF, ADC, and military or clergy allowances); and current bank statements and records of other savings and investments such as stocks, bonds, and mutual funds.
+Filing your federal tax return is the first step in applying for financial aid.
+Next, file the 2016-2017 Free Application for Federal Student Aid (FAFSA).
+You’ll need your Department of Education FSA ID as well as your Social Security number and driver's license number; W-2 formsor any other records of earned income; federal income tax return for the previous year; records of other untaxed income (welfare, Social Security, veteran's benefits, AFDC, TANF, ADC, and military or clergy allowances); and current bank statements and records of other savings and investments such as stocks, bonds, and mutual funds.

 - Non-US citizens will need their permanent resident card.